 8. Don’t get frustrated with fearful behaviour

 If your dog is scrabbling at the door or urinating as a result of their fear please do not scold them for this behaviour.
 They are already frightened and confused and having their owner tell them off will only heighten this.
 Try to distract them, block the door, put them in a space where, if an accident does occur, you can easily clean it up.
-Management is key whilst working on helping your dog to overcome their fear.
+Management is key whilst working on helping your dog to overcome their fear if they are scared of fireworks.

 9. Consider using calming tools

+Try to keep your dog calm.
 Some dogs respond well to anxiety wraps.
 These work using the Tellington T Touch principles, that firm constant body pressure can produce a calming response.
 It is like having a hug!
 The most well known of these products is the Thundershirt.
 They are expensive but can be a worthwhile investment.
 You could try a homemade version to start with, to judge whether you think they may be worthwhile.
 Some people do this by wrapping bandages around the core part of their dogs body, some pressure needs to be applied but not so much that it will affect circulation.
-If you are using a thundershirt or similar product, don’t only put it on when the fireworks start.
+If you are using a thundershirt or similar product, don’t only put it on when the Fourth of July fireworks start.
 By doing this you could accidentally teach your dog to associate the product with the scary noises and they will not want to wear it.

 My dogs have all used a fitted, water repellant jumper to keep them cosy in the chillier months and this can also have a calming, comforting effect for them, as you can see with Daisy above